** TEXT CURRENT AS OF 16TH JUNE 2020 **

 Responsibility for Citizenship Applications

-(2b) The Chief of State shall have authority over processing requests for diplomatic access.
+(2) The President or their designee shall have authority over processing requests for citizenship and diplomatic access.

 Waiting Period for Citizenship Applications

-(4) If, during the time period described in s3 above, the applicant meets the discretionary standards of security checks as defined by the First Minister or their respective designee, and is not denied citizenship under the standards in the below list or by First Ministerial discretion for a breach of Europeian law, they shall be granted citizenship.
+(4) If, during the time period described in s3 above, the applicant meets the discretionary standards of security checks as defined by the President or their respective designee, and is not denied citizenship under the standards in the below list or by Presidential discretion for a breach of Europeian law, they shall be granted citizenship.

 Processing of Citizenship Applications